sebastienrousseau/crypto-service/packages/crypto-lib/README.md

 ***

-# Introduction
+## Introduction

-Crypto Service is a powerful and intuitive suite of services that provides a set of cryptographic functions and standardized APIs to manage encryption keys and perform cryptographic operations such as key generation, data encryption, digital signing, and signature verification.
-Crypto Service code is safe by design, and runs lightning-fast.
+Crypto Lib is a powerful intuitive cryptographic JavaScript library that encapsulates common algorithms, functions and standardized APIs to manage encryption keys and perform cryptographic operations such as key generation, data encryption, digital signing, and signature verification.
+Crypto Lib code is safe by design, and runs lightning-fast.

-Crypto Service is based on [OpenPGP.js](https://openpgpjs.org/) - a JavaScript implementation of the OpenPGP protocol.
+Crypto Lib is based on [OpenPGP.js](https://openpgpjs.org/) - a JavaScript implementation of the OpenPGP protocol.
 It implements [RFC4880](https://tools.ietf.org/html/rfc4880) and parts of [RFC4880bis](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-10).

-Crypto Service can help you ensure the following:
+Crypto Lib can help you ensure the following:

 - Authentication of communicating parties,
 - Integrity of data,